WheelockLab/NetworkLevelAnalysis/docs/source/methodology.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-NLA also requires the user to specify the desired statistical model for testing associations between behavioral data and edge-wise�or ROI-pair connectivity�connectome data.
+NLA also requires the user to specify the desired statistical model for testing associations between behavioral data and edge-wise or ROI-pair connectivity connectome data.
 The analysis pipeline within the NLA toolbox offers both parametric and non-parametric correlation.

 Connectivity Matrices
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Other software packages are used to create the connectivity matrices that are provided as input into the NLA toolbox.
-One useful option for mapping functional connectivity matrices is CONN - MATLAB-based software with the ability to compute, display, and analyze functional connectivity in fMRI.
+One useful option for mapping functional connectivity matrices is `CONN <https://web.conn-toolbox.org/>_` - a MATLAB-based software with the ability to compute, display, and analyze functional connectivity in fMRI.

 The NLA Method